Question: What Is Arthritis of the Knee?

 Osteoarthritis may be caused by excess stress on the joint from deformity, repeated injury, or excess weight.
 It most often affects middle-aged and older people.
 A young person who develops osteoarthritis may have an inherited form of the disease or may have experienced continuous irritation from an unrepaired torn meniscus or other injury.
 Rheumatoid arthritis often affects people at an earlier age than osteoarthritis.

-Arthritis In The Knee: Signs, Symptoms And Diagnosis
+Signs, Symptoms And Diagnosis

-Someone who has arthritis in the knee may experience pain, swelling, and a decrease in knee motion.
+Someone who has arthritis of the knee may experience pain, swelling, and a decrease in knee motion.
 A common symptom is morning stiffness that lessens as the person moves around.
 Sometimes the joint locks or clicks when the knee is bent and straightened, but these signs may occur in other knee disorders as well.
 The doctor may confirm the diagnosis by performing a physical examination and examining x rays, which typically show a loss of joint space.

 Blood tests may be helpful for diagnosing rheumatoid arthritis, but other tests may be needed too.
 Analyzing fluid from the knee joint may be helpful in diagnosing some types of arthritis.
 The doctor may use arthroscopy to directly see damage to cartilage, tendons, and ligaments and to confirm a diagnosis, but arthroscopy is usually done only if a repair procedure is to be performed.